isa-group/bpm2025/_pages/sponsors-information.md

 title: Become a Sponsor
 ---

-## Why Sponsor BPM2025?
+## Why Sponsor BPM 2025?

 This will be the 23rd Conference on Business Process Management, and is being held in Seville on September 2025.
 BPM 2025 is the 23rd conference in a series that provides the most prestigious forum for researchers and practitioners in the field of Business Process Management.

-If you're looking to hire developers, promote a product that's useful to developers, promote awareness of your organisation, or just give something back to the community, then you should sponsor BPM2025.
+If you're looking to hire excellent researchers, promote a product that's useful to academy, promote awareness of your organisation, or just give something back to the community, then you should sponsor BPM 2025.

-If you are interested, send an email for further information to resinas@us.es.
+<a href="mailto:{{site.sponsors_email}}" class="button">Contact Us Today</a>

 {% comment %}
 ## Sponsorship Packages